ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     }
     ```

-2. Publish the recieving payload to the message broker
+2. Publish the receiving payload to the message broker

-3. Cosumer acquires the message from the message broker, extracts the necessary details (e.g. patient, doctor, hospital) and makes a call to the hospital backend service to request an appointment.
+3. Consumer acquires the message from the message broker, extracts the necessary details (e.g. patient, doctor, hospital) and makes a call to the hospital backend service to request an appointment.
 A response similar to the following will be returned from the hospital backend service on success.

     ```json
     {